 Cutting for decorating in vases:

 After taking good care of your orchid in the pre-bloom period with a suitable orchid fertilizer you should ensure a quality bloom.
-Cut this freshly bloomed orchid, with the stems, and submerge them in clean and warm water for 10-15 minutes.
-Take them out, cut ¼ inch off the stem and put it in a beautiful vase to complement the astonishing beauty of the orchid.
+Cut this freshly bloomed orchid, with the stems, and submerge them in clean, warm water for 10-15 minutes.
+Take them out, cut ¼ inch off the stem and put it in a beautiful vase to complement the beauty of the orchid.
 Make sure the vase contains hot water with a temperature somewhere around 100℉.
 This trick to make your cut orchid last longer is the same for most of the orchid flower types.